ndom91/youtube-playlists/README.md

 The only requirement to host your own instance is a YouTube API Key.
 You can visit [developers.google.com/youtube/v3/getting-started](https://developers.google.com/youtube/v3/getting-started) to view how to get one.

 The functionality to get the YouTube video details, in my implementation, is provided through a serverless function running on a Cloudflare Worker.
 You can find the code for it in the `serverless_youtube.js` file.
-These few functions can simply be copied back into `index.js` if you prefer.
+These few functions can simply be copied back into `index.js` if you prefer to not use a worker / serverless function.

 ## 👷 Getting Started